User interface

 The left‑side panel includes:

-- the menu configured according to the user’s role which may include folders, classes, processes, views, dashboards, reports and custom pages
+- the menu configured according to the operator’s role, which may include folders, classes, processes, views, dashboards, reports and custom pages

 - access to the chat